 Wondering why tummy time is all the rage when it comes to babies?
-Here’s everything you need to know about tummy time.
+Here’s everything you need to know.

 What is tummy time?

 Simply put, it’s giving your baby time during play to be on his or her tummy.